 Individuals based within the European Union

-Following the United Kingdom’s exit from the European Union (“EU”), we have appointed EU Rep as our Representative under Article 27 of the EU General Data Protection Regulation (“GDPR”).
+Following the UK’s exit from the European Union (“EU”), we appointed EU Rep as our Representative under Article 27 of the EU General Data Protection Regulation (“GDPR”).

 All GDPR queries from EU Data Subjects or Data Protection authorities should be addressed to BizLegal Ltd trading as EU Rep who have their registered office at: